x-govuk/govuk-design-history-template/app/posts/2019-12-31-example-post.md

 title: An example post with screenshots
 description: This example was generated using a script and shows how to use the screenshots macro.
 date: 2019-12-31
+screenshots:
+  items:
+    - text: Design history index
+      src: 01-design-history-index.png
+      caption: |
+        You can include captions with each image, and each caption can include markdown.
+This is a screenshot of the [index page](/).
+    - text: Search results
+      src: 02-search-results.png
+    - text: A design history post
+      src: 03-a-design-history-post.png
 ---

 This is an example of a standard design history post – it begins with a preamble about the design and ends with a list of screenshots.